In addition to skiing, snowboarding, ice skating and crazy carpet sledding opportunities, Grouse Mountain also has great snowshoeing trails in winter.

 Snowshoes aren’t always necessary for the Light Walk.
 It’s a well-used trail and the snow gets packed down pretty hard.
 That being said, snowshoes are recommended when there has been a dump of fresh snow in the previous few days.
 At other times, shoes with spikes can help when it’s icy.

 In the Light Walk there are several stunning photo opportunities, so be sure to pack a camera!
 You can access the trail anytime during the day, up until around 9:00 pm or 10:00 pm.
-The trail is especially pretty after dusk though as that’s when the area gets lit up with illuminations.
+The trail is especially pretty after dusk, though, as that’s when the area gets lit up with illuminations.

 (C) Snowshoe Grind

 The Snowshoe Grind trail isn’t the same as the Grouse Grind hiking trail.
 The summer route begins in the parking lot at the bottom of the mountain and ends near the lodge up at the ski hill.
 The winter route, on the other hand, starts a little ways above the lodge area and heads up from there.
 Both trails offer similar experiences tailored for different seasons.
-The winter trail though is shorter, much prettier and less gruelling.
+The winter trail, though, is shorter, much prettier and less gruelling.

-The Snowshoe Grind is 4.3 kilometres long (to the end and back).
+The Snowshoe Grind is 4.3 kms long (to the end and back).
 It has an elevation gain of about 240 metres.
-Although these numbers aren’t as intimidating as those of the Grouse Grind, the trail still offers a good workout for folks who are fit.
+Although these numbers aren’t as intimidating as those of the Grouse Grind, the trail still offers a good workout for people who are fit.
 The trail was chosen because of its similarities to the Grind, and it makes for a great workout in the winter when hiking isn’t possible.

 What to Expect on the Snowshoe Grind